moagstar/table2dicts/README.rst

 Usage
 -----

-Give it some html table...
+Give it some html table:

 .. code-block:: python
     >>> from table2dicts import table2dicts